Skip to content

 Other SUNY students: Prior knowledge of Japanese is recommended, but NOT required.

-Non-SUNY students: Must have completed at least one year of Japanese study prior to the start of the program.
+Non-SUNY students: Must have completed at least one year of Japanese study before the start of the program.

 Excursions

-University-arranged excursions are not included in this program, but you may also enjoy other tourist attractions and events off campus, on your own.
+There are university-arranged excursions throughout the semester, but you may also enjoy other tourist attractions and events off campus, on your own.

 Student Clubs and Organizations

 Taking part in extracurricular activities will be a good source of interaction with Japanese students.
 The clubs and circles at Kansai Gaidai University warmly welcome the participation of international students.
-If you are athletically inclined, you may join soccer, basketball, or the cheerleading club.
-There are also a wide range of Japanese martial arts clubs such as Judo, Kendo, Karate, and Shorinji-Kempo.
+If you are athletically inclined, you may join the soccer, basketball, or cheerleading club.
+There is also a wide range of Japanese martial arts clubs, such as Judo, Kendo, Karate, and Shorinji-Kempo.
 Surprisingly enough, some international students have even been able to speedily improve skills and earn advanced ranks within the hierarchies of those activities.

 If you wish to deepen your understanding of Japanese culture, you may be interested in exploring clubs such as the tea ceremony club, calligraphy, flower arrangement, or Koto (the Japanese harp).
 An on-campus community volunteer club named "Himawari Club" may also interest you since the club organizes activities that give you a chance to interact with local Japanese children/people in the vicinity of the university.